ACT SMARTER Goals

 Agreed

-The first step to effective is to get the employees involved.
+The first step to effective goals setting is to get the employees involved.
 Having employees actively involved in identifying and creating his or her own goals increases “buy-in” and ownership.
 Typically, there is a higher chance of achieving the goal when the employee feels there is collaboration and agreement in setting it, and not having the goal forced upon them.
 They feel they are part of the decision making process and their opinion is valued.
 Often resentment and animosity develop if they feel they are simply being told what to do, when to do it, and how to do it.

 Additionally, active participation in the goals setting process allows the employee to better understand how their individual goals fit with the mission and objectives of the organization.
 Explaining the organizations goals and asking the employee how they think they can contribute to the accomplishment of those goals helps them understand what their role is in the bigger picture.